About Maclaurin Chaplaincy

 Nicola is a theologian and co-director of New Zealand Christians in Science, based at Maclaurin Chapel.
 NZCIS is active in hosting seminars, dialogues, lectures, and discussion groups on New Zealand campuses and in churches.
 Nicola is keen to talk to science students and faculty with questions or interest in this boundary, and who would like to chat or to get involved.
 Nicola is based in the chapel on Tuesday, Wednesday and Thursday.

 City Campus Muslim Chaplain

 Shahela has worked as an educator for the last 17 years across three continents with diverse cultures and faith groups.
 This passion has led her to her current role of Muslim Chaplain at the University of Auckland where her goal is to be a trusted adviser and friend to the University, its students and its staff as well as to provide pastoral care and a space of understanding for people’s spiritual, mental and emotional growth.
 Shahela is based in the chapel on Wednesday and Friday.

-There are many Christian groups on the campus, and members often meet in the chapel or hall in an informal way.
+There are many religious and spiritual groups on the campus, and members often meet in the Maclaurin Chapel or hall in an informal way.

 Club information can be found on the University's Clubs and Societies webpage.